-For all schools, colleges and settings a 'zero-tolerance' approach to abuse, harm or bullying between peers should be clearly expressed in the school's ethos and values.
-It should be made clear that sexual violence and sexual harassment is never acceptable and it will not be tolerated and never passed off as 'banter'.
-This means that all staff must challenge physical behaviour (potentially criminal in nature) such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them.
-By not recognising, acknowledging or understanding the scale of harassment and abuse and/or downplaying some behaviours related to abuse it can lead to a culture of unacceptable behaviour, an unsafe educational environment and a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
-Therefore, a whole school/college/setting approach is needed as part of preventative education.
-(Sexual Violence and Sexual Harassment between children in schools and colleges, 2021)
+In Brambles Primary Academy we take a 'zero-tolerance' approach to abuse, harm or bullying between children and this is clearly expressed in our school's ethos and values and will be shared with all school partners including forward children, parents and carers.
+It will be made clear that sexual violence and sexual harassment is never acceptable and it will not be tolerated and never passed off as 'banter', 'just having a laugh', 'a part of growing up' or 'boys being boys', as failure to do so can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming to report it.